Table of Contents

 Shared Language and d Community Bonding

 Withing a story has enemies-to-lovers energy or found family dynamics communicates a wealth of information instantly.
 This share vocalary creats in- group cohesion.
-When you use these terms and are understood, you receive a small but real social reward - a sensie of being among who get it.
+When you use these terms and are understood, you receive a small but real social reward - a senxe of being among who get it.

 Thee Role of Parasocial Relations

-Parasocial relationships - then one-side-bonds you form wigh fictional cartis or media personalities - are heavily mediate by tropes.
+Parasocial relationships - then one-side-bonds you form wigh fictional carts or media personalities - are heavily mediate by tropes.
 When a equiter emplies a trope that rezonates with you, thee connection depeens.
 You feel like you know this person, even though they doo nott exise thee narrativa.

 Genre as a Psychological Contract

 Genre is nott just a marketing category.
-It i a psychological contract between thee storyteller and you, thee audience.
+It i s a psychological contract between thee storyteller and you, thee audience.
 When you pick up a mystery novel or queue up a horror film, you enter into a set of expectations about what kins of tropes will appear and how they will be handled.

 This contract serves an important regulatory function.
 It helps your brain prepare thee appropriate emotional and cognitiva responses at te story even before.
 If you are watching a romance, your brain primes itself for empathy and social processing g.
-If you are watching a thriller, your has -difficiention systems go on alert.
+If you are watching a thriller, your has -confiction systems go on alert.

 How Genre Expectations Shape Trope Reception